Work With A Real Estate Professional

 If you are pre-approved, the only tasks left for the lender to do are:

-• get a survey of the property, if required
+• Obtain a survey of the property, if required

-• ask you to provide them with your current pay stubs and bank statement
+• Request that you provide them with your current pay stubs and bank statement

 Final Walk Through